Tyler County License Hearing Guide

 Related Guides

-Tyler DUI License Suspension & ALR Hearing: What You Need to Know NOW
+Tyler County DUI License Suspension & ALR Hearing

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-The suspension period depends on whether you took a breath or blood test and whether you failed it or refused to take one.
-It's extremely difficult to appeal this automatic suspension once the deadline has passed.
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will automatically be suspended.
+The length of the suspension will depend on whether you took a breath or blood test and whether you have any prior DUI convictions.

 Automatic License Suspension